xbeat/Machine-Learning/README.md

 Self-tuning is an advanced technique in machine learning and optimization where algorithms automatically adjust their parameters or hyperparameters to improve performance.
 This process is crucial for creating adaptive systems that can handle varying data distributions and evolving environments.
 In Python, we can implement self-tuning algorithms using various libraries and custom code.

+## Data Wrangling with Pandas in Python

+Introduction to Data Wrangling with Pandas

+Data wrangling is the process of cleaning, structuring, and enriching raw data into a desired format for better decision making in less time.
+Pandas is a powerful Python library that provides high-performance, easy-to-use data structures and data analysis tools for handling structured data.

 ## Multivariate Sampling Techniques in Python for Data Science

 Multivariate Sampling Techniques in Data Science